-Modern design can bring out the best in a period property.
+Modern design can bring out the best when renovating a period property.
 From inspirational interior design touches and makeovers to full-on extensions and conversions, discover what you could do in yours.

 Bring in industrial touches